vasylenko/devdosvid.blog/_posts/2021-05-27-run-ansible-playbook-mac1-metal-aws-systems-manager.md

 ## Applying Ansible playbook to the fleet of mac1.metal

-Let's give our new SSM Document a try!
+Let’s give our new SSM Document a try!
 (I suppose you have at least one mac1 instance running, right?)

-In AWS Systems Manager, go to the Run Command feature, then click on the Run Command button.
+In AWS SSM, go to the Run Command feature, then click on the Run Command button.

 On the new panel, type the name of your Document (`macos-arbitrary-ansible-playbook` in this example) in the search field and press enter.

-Select the Document, and you'll see its parameters and settings.
+Select the Document, and you’ll see its parameters and settings.

 The rest is self-explanatory.
 Enter either a playbook code or a link to the source file, add extra variables if needed, and select the target host or a filtered bunch (I like that feature with tags filtering!).
-Finally, click on the "Run" orange button to apply your playbook.
+Finally, click on the “Run” orange button to apply your playbook.

-That's it!
+That’s it!
 Now you can make all your ansible-playbook dreams come true! 😁